Home

 Whether you are new to homeschooling and want to know how to homeschool Kindergarten, or you're just stuck in a rut, you will get access to what has worked for us here.

 I just love Kindergarten age children.
 They're just so cute and inquisitive.
-You can homeschool Kindergarten with or without a curriculum.
+You can teach Kindergarten with or without a curriculum.

 Many parents think that they need to go out and purchase a curriculum for Kindergarten so that they can "get it all done".
 It's funny to me that these parents taught their children to walk, talk and dress themselves along with a host of other skills, yet they don't think they can teach them what they need to know from there.